npysklyw/datascrape/README.md

 To run scraper.js use ```node scraper.js```

-In the scrape.js file you should be able to add playlistId string so you can get subtitle and chapter data for all videos in a playlist of these exist.
+In the scrape.js file you should be able to add playlistId strings so you can get subtitle and chapter data for all videos in a playlist of these exist.